Edith Turner (anthropologist)

 Edith Turner (June 17, 1921 – June 18, 2016) was an English-American anthropologist, poet, and post-secondary educator.
-In addition to collaborating with her husband, Victor Witter Turner, on a number of early socio-cultural research projects concerning healing, ritual and communitas, she continued to develop these topics following his death in 1983, especially communitas.
+In addition to collaborating with her husband, Victor Witter Turner, on a number of early socio-cultural research projects concerning healing, ritual, and communitas, she continued to develop these topics following his death in 1983, especially the concept of communitas.
 Edith Turner contributed to the study of humanistic anthropology and was a dedicated social activist her entire life.

 Early life

-Edith Lucy Brocklesby Davis was born in Ely, England, on June 17, 1921, to Reverend Dr. George Brocklesby Davis and his wife Lucy Gertrude Davis (formerly Howard).
+Edith Lucy Brocklesby Davis was born in Ely, England, on June 17, 1921, to Lucy Gertrude Davis (formerly Howard) and Reverend Dr. George Brocklesby Davis.
 She attended the Perse School for Girls, Cambridge, from 1933 to 1936 for her secondary education.
 She earned her bachelor's degree in 1938 from Alde House Domestic Science College.

 Davis met her husband Victor Turner during World War II, while working as a "land girl" (agricultural labourer) in the Women's Land Army.
 He was serving as a noncombatant.
-They were married on January 30, 1943, and had a total of five children together.
-They include scientist Robert Turner, poet Frederick Turner, Irene Turner Wellman (author), and Rory Turner, an anthropology professor at Goucher College.
+They were married on January 30, 1943.
+They had five children together, including: scientist Robert Turner, poet Frederick Turner, author Irene Turner Wellman, and Rory Turner, an anthropology professor at Goucher College.

 Move to the United States

 In the early 1960s she and her family moved to the United States, where her husband held academic positions at Cornell University, the University of Chicago, and the University of Virginia.

 As Edith Turner, she completed her master's degree in literature 1980 through the University of Virginia.
-Her master's degree was titled "The Mysterious Duke: Shakespeare in the Light of Liminality."
+Her master's degree thesis was entitled "The Mysterious Duke: Shakespeare in the Light of Liminality".

-In addition, she studied at University of Cape Town, Princeton University, and Smith College.
+She also studied at University of Cape Town, Princeton University, and Smith College.

 Academic life

 In 1984, Edith Turner was appointed as a lecturer in anthropology at the University of Virginia.
-To this day, she has some of the most widely spanning ethnographic fieldwork across the globe including, "the Ndembu of Zambia (1951–1954), the Bagisu of Uganda (1966), pilgrimage sites in Mexico (1969, 1970), and pilgrimages in Ireland (1971, 1972), she also studied shrines in India and Sri Lanka (1979), Brazilian carnival and Afro-Brazilian cults (1979), Israeli rituals (1980), Japanese ritual and theater (1981), Yaqui ritual (1981, 1986), Israel pilgrimages (1983), African American healing churches (1985), Civil War reenactments (1986–87), Korean shamanism (1987), Inupiat festivals (1987–1988, 1989, 1990, 1991, 1992, ˜ 1993), suburban American rituals, ritual of the Saami of Kola Peninsula in Russia (1993), commemorations of the 150th anniversary of the Great Famine of Ireland (1995), and Christian groups in the United States (1996)".
+To this day, she has some of the most widely spanning ethnographic fieldwork across the globe.

+Her work includes "the Ndembu of Zambia (1951–1954), the Bagisu of Uganda (1966), pilgrimage sites in Mexico (1969, 1970), and pilgrimages in Ireland (1971, 1972).
+She also studied shrines in India and Sri Lanka (1979), Brazilian carnival and Afro-Brazilian cults (1979), Israeli rituals (1980), Japanese ritual and theater (1981), Yaqui ritual (1981, 1986), Israel pilgrimages (1983), African American healing churches (1985), Civil War reenactments (1986–87), Korean shamanism (1987), Inupiat festivals (1987–1988, 1989, 1990, 1991, 1992, 1993), suburban American rituals, ritual of the Saami of Kola Peninsula in Russia (1993), commemorations of the 150th anniversary of the Great Famine of Ireland (1995), and Christian groups in the United States (1996)".